mspkg/bgrep/README.md

               which output would normally have been printed.
 Implies -F -r         Recurse into directories
-   -s BYTES   Skip forward by BYTES before searching
+   -s BYTES   Skip forward by BYTES before searching -B BYTES   Print BYTES of context before the match (xxd output only) -A BYTES   Print BYTES of context after the match (xxd output only) -C BYTES   Print BYTES of context before AND after the match (xxd output only)

       Hex examples:
          ffeedd??cc        Matches bytes 0xff, 0xee, 0xff, <any>, 0xcc